 Set an agenda

 Build an agenda so the team has structure during meetings.
-Arrange a daily agile call to go through to-do lists and ask if anyone has any questions – including non-work-related ones.
+Arrange a daily agile team call to go through to-do lists and ask if anyone has any questions – including non-work-related ones.

 When people work from home, they will welcome flexibility.
 So, if one of your team wants to go running during the day or have lunch with his kids, provide that flexibility.
 Have core hours they’re required to be online so the team can effectively work together, especially if working with teams over multiple time zones.
 But if they work their other hours in the early morning or in the evening, it shouldn’t matter if they’re producing the expected output.